Search

 All of the above claims derived from the professional services of the personal trainer, and if they did not have professional liability, they may not have coverage.

 When shopping for insurance, you need to strive for adequate limits to cover claims that may occur.
 You should request insurance limit options when getting quotes so you can make an informed decision when purchasing your coverage.
-You may notice that raising your liability limits may be more cost-effective than you think, for example, the fitness instructor’s insurance program through Insurance Canopy starts as low at $12.50 p/month for $3 million dollars in coverage—for both general and professional liability.
+You may notice that raising your liability limits may be more cost-effective than you think, for example, the fitness instructor’s insurance program through Insurance Canopy starts as low at $15/month for $3 million dollars in coverage—for both general and professional liability.

 A group of students in a fitness class are doing squats with weight in their hands as they follow the instruction of their teacher at the front of the class.